Sedge-Enterprise/badge-board/README.md

 ## 📘 Overview

-**Skunkworks LearnSync** is a unified analytics dashboard designed to evaluate learners, interns, and training participants by integrating data from multiple learning ecosystems:
+**Sedge Enterprise LearnSync** is a unified analytics dashboard designed to evaluate learners, interns, and training participants by integrating data from multiple learning ecosystems:
 - 🎓 **Microsoft Learn** — tracks modules, achievements, and certifications
 - 🏅 **Credly** — verifies badges and issuers
 - 🧠 **GitHub** — analyzes coding activity and contributions
 - 💼 **LinkedIn** — scores professional presence and engagement

-This tool was developed for **Skunkworks Africa’s training and mentorship programs** to provide insight into learner growth, engagement, and digital credibility in real-time.
+This tool was developed for **Sedge Enterprise training and mentorship programs** to provide insight into learner growth, engagement, and digital credibility in real-time.

 ---